-The aim of breast self-examination is to look for warning signs that may indicate breast cancer, so diagnosis and treatment can be done early for the best chances of survival.
+The aim of breast self-examination is to look for warning signs that may indicate breast cancer, so diagnosis and treatment can be achieved early for the best chances of survival.

 The NHS recommends being “breast aware”, as knowing what is normal for you will help you to be aware of any changes.
 Looking at and feeling your breasts regularly allows you to become familiar with your breast tissue.
 This should be done in the way that is most comfortable for you (for example, in the bath or shower, or when dressing).
 It is good to start breast self-examination in your twenties.
 Over time, you will become more familiar with the contours and feel of your breasts, and will be more alert to anything new.
 Remember, before the menopause a woman’s breasts may feel different at different times of the menstrual cycle, especially in the days just before a period starts.